ifthenpay/multibanco-magento/Magento2/README.md

 Do you need some special plugin?

-Send me an email and ask for help or a quote: ifthenpay@ifthenpay.com
+Send me an email and ask for help or a quote: manuelrocha@manuelrocha.biz

-My Website: www.ifthenpay.com
+My Website: www.manuelrocha.biz

 Found a bug?
 ============